Evan-Tyo/Blog/content/notes/site-nav.md

 ---

-### Posts
+### Page
-Posts created and published to this site.\
+Default with hugo-theme-stack to handle it's website structure.\
 To be public.

 Includes:
+- Search functionality
-- Blog posts
+- Archives to contain all posts
+- About and Links sections

+---

+### Setup
+Posts documenting the setup of this site.\
+To be public.

+Includes:
+- Hugo setup
-- Process documentation
+- GitLabs setup
-- Findings
+- Deployment

 ---